 He then moved on to spent just over a season as Head Academy Physiotherapist at Birmingham City before joining Wolves in October, 2011.

-Carl is to work primarily with the Development Squad which provides the bridge between Academy and first team as well as working with the Academy youngsters as well.
+Carl initially worked primarily with the Development Squad which provides the bridge between Academy and first team as well as working with the Academy youngsters as well.

-He was also previously a youth team player and professional at Everton FC where he was part of the FA Youth Cup winning side of 1998.
-After that he also continued to play semi professionally for several teams.
+He was also previously a professional at Everton FC where he was part of the FA Youth Cup winning side of 1998.

 Senior Academy Physiotherapist